zxing-cpp/zxing-cpp/README.md

 3. Invoke `cmake --bulid .` to create `zxing.js` and `zxing.wasm` (and `_reader`/`_writer` versions).
 4. Copy these two files to your web folder and create an HTML page that includes `zxing.js`.

+You can also download the latest build output from the continuous integration system from the [Actions](https://github.com/nu-book/zxing-cpp/actions) tab.
+Look for 'wasm-artifacts'.

 For usage examples see [reader](wrappers/wasm/demo_reader.html) and [writer](wrappers/wasm/demo_writer.html) demos or the [live demos](https://nu-book.github.io/zxing-cpp/).

 ### For other platforms